Jay A. DeLoach: Navy Reserve

 After his active duty tours, DeLoach continued his service with the Navy Reserve.
 Amongst his assignments were Naval Intelligence, OPNAV N87 Submarine Warfare staff, Navy Recruiting, Commander 7th Fleet staff, and Naval Sea Systems Command Inspector General.
-He served as the Reserve Force Director for 44 reserve units reporting to the Commander Submarine Force, U.S. Atlantic Fleet and as the Commanding Officer of NR COMSEVENTHFLT Detachment 111.
+He served as the Reserve Force Director for 44 reserve units reporting to the Commander Submarine Force, U.S. Atlantic Fleet and as the commanding officer of NR COMSEVENTHFLT Detachment 111.
 He was also the commanding officer of the Submarine Squadron SIX reserve detachment, and the OPNAV Detachment Site-R. Among the various awards which his units received under his command are the Captain Leo V. Bilger Award for excellence in mission effectiveness and a CNO Letter of Commendation.
 He completed two extended active duty assignments with the Joint Staff J7 working on Joint Doctrine and Professional Military Education initiatives.
-In 1993, DeLoach earned a Masters of Engineering in Nuclear Engineering from the University of Virginia and was promoted to Commander.
+In 1993, DeLoach earned a Master of Engineering in nuclear engineering from the University of Virginia and was promoted to commander.

 DeLoach played an instrumental role in furthering the integration of the Submarine Force's Reserve Component with the Active component into a surge-ready force.
 Under DeLoach's direction, the Submarine Force's Reserve Component has continued to lead this transformation to the new model of warfighting wholeness.
 DeLoach's role in implementing a visionary Memorandum of Understanding between the Submarine Force Active component and the Reserve component is considered to have pioneered many key initiatives that have since been adopted Navy-wide.